 We provide researchers, professionals, lecturers and students with high quality Books, Journals, eProducts, Resources and Information in the subject of Sociology

 The fourth edition of Human Behavior in the Social Environment takes a life course perspective to give a concise, compact treatment of human behavior.
-The text also comes with a companion set of readings and five unique cases that encourage your students to learn by doing and to apply their…
+This edition includes the DSM - 5, the 2015 EPAS competencies, and a new chapter that explores the future of social work and some of the emerging…

 New Directions in Social Work